shella12/BTC-TRADING/README.md

 ## Project Overview

-This project is a real-time AI classifier that predicts whether BTCUSDT will go "high" or "low" in the next 10 minutes, based on 1-minute candlestick data.
-It uses features such as EMA30, EMA50, MACD, Bollinger Bands, and volume.
+This project is a real-time AI classifier/predictor that predicts whether BTCUSDT will go "high" or "low" in the next 10 minutes, based on 1-minute candlestick data.
+It uses features such as EMA30, EMA50, MACD, RSI, Bollinger Bands, and volume.
 The model outputs both the predicted class and its confidence (probability), helping traders make quick, data-driven decisions.

 ---